Wellington railway station (Somerset): History

 A station was opened at Wellington when the line reached the town on 1 May 1843.
 Initially the next station west Beam Bridge functioned as the terminus of the line, until the route to Exeter was completed in 1844.
 Beam Bridge then closed and Burlescombe, just across the border in Devon, became the next station west.
 Heading eastwards the next station was Norton Fitzwarren followed by Taunton.

 It was a typical Brunel design but was rebuilt in 1932 when two loop lines were put in.
 This entailed the platforms being moved back to accommodate the widened lines.
 These platforms are clearly visible and a goods shed still stands on the east side of the line at the Taunton end of the station, although the station closed on 5 October 1964.

 Wellington was an important station as it stood at the foot of a steep incline.
 Banking locomotives were kept here, ready to assist heavy westbound trains up to Whiteball Tunnel.

+Reopening

+After government funding was announced in October 2021, Somerset Council is working with Network Rail and the Department for Transport on plans for a new station at Wellington.
+It will be at a new location near Nynehead Road, east of the previous site.
+It will only be served by Great Western Railway services.
+However in 2024, the future of the station was cast into doubt after the government scrapped the 'Restoring Your Railway' programme.
+Following the government's spending review in June 2025, funding was confirmed for the station.
+The new spine road to provide station access and the 'station square' are to be constructed under a section 106 agreement with West of England Developments.
+This work was initially intended to be completed by 1 April 2026 but as of July 2025 the completion date is expected to be September 2026.